robonamari/modernease/README.md

 ### All Done!

-Your plugin should now be fully set up and ready to use!
+Your Theme should now be fully set up and ready to use!

 </details>